ra3xdh/qucs_s/CONTRIBUTING.md

 Write a concise title, shortly describing the bug.
 Don't go all along there, provide details in the description.

 Write the description:
-1. Mention the platform (Windows, Linux) and Qucs-s version
+1. Mention the platform (Windows, Linux), QT and Qucs-S version
 2. Show how to reproduce the bug step by step
 3. Add anything that would ease reproducing and/or understanding the problem: screenshots, videos, error messages.
 If the bug is related to schematic and its elements, then provide the schematic file.
 If you can't provide it for any reason (NDA, etc.), try to make a minimal substitute which is enough to reproduce the bug.